 Although Jack left the organisation, ultimately his views were proved correct.
 The copy of 390's format was not a success.
 The listeners who had stayed from the days of Britain Radio did not like it;

-the presenters who had moved from the fort-based Radio 390 found life on a ship was not to their taste; and, ultimately, it did not seem sensible to have two stations offering such similar fare.
-A change was needed.
+the presenters who had moved from the fort-based Radio 390 found life on a ship was not to their taste; and, with Radio 390 still broadcasting, it did not seem sensible to have two stations offering such similar fare.
+A change

 John Withers brother, Tony, had been Senior DJ on Radio London where he had broadcast as Tony Windsor.
 He had left Radio London on 7th February and was looking for a new challenge.
 He

 was appointed Programme Director.
 He immediately drew up a format that was similar to the old Britain Radio one: three hours shows, presented by personality disc-jockeys.
 Those presenters who could not sustain a show of